zogzog/cubicweb/doc/tutorials/advanced/part04_ui-base.rst

 By default, `fetch_config` will return a `cw_fetch_order` method that will order on the first attribute in the list.
 So, we could expect to get files ordered by their name.
 But we don't.
-What's up doc ?
+What's up doc?

 The problem is that files are related to folder using the `filed_under` relation.
 And that relation is ambiguous, eg it can lead to `File` entities, but also to